NaughtyEric/NaughtyEric/README.md

 - 👋 Hi, I’m @NaughtyEric
 - 📫 How to reach me: jia206551349@gmail.com
-- 🏫 Now in Nanyang Technology University (MSc.
+- 🏫 Bachelor of Computer Science in RUC.
+Now in Nanyang Technology University (MSc.
 BC)

 <!---
 NaughtyEric/NaughtyEric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.